 Culture and architecture from many centuries

-Located in northern Portugal, on the banks of the Douro River, according to DigoPaul, Porto is the country’s second largest city and has grown in popularity as a travel destination in recent years.
+Located in northern Portugal, on the banks of the Douro River, Porto is the country’s second largest city and has grown in popularity as a travel destination in recent years.
 The relaxed and varied city is an easy choice for a weekend getaway, but you can also explore it during your day in Portugal by car.

 The heart and soul of Porto rest in the old town, which is a UNESCO World Heritage Site.
 The historic center, also known as Ribeira, has seen the city grow and change for more than 2,000 years.
 Numerous monuments and buildings ranging from the nearly thousand-year-old cathedral to the neoclassical stock exchange and the Portuguese-inspired church of Santa Clara exude the havin of the wings of history.